benjamshu/langdev/fizonal/斤丸舌/encoding/README.md

 - The variation selector directly follows the base character

 Base-and-variation-character combinations are considered *variant characters*.
-Variant characters which are not defined in this specification should be rendered as Z+DD 〓 GETA MARK.
+Variant characters which are not defined in this specification should be rendered as either their corresponding base character or Z+DD 〓 GETA MARK.

 Variation selectors which are not combined with base characters __should not__ be rendered.
 Note that base characters __cannot__ be combined with more than one variation selector.